Iranian-made kamikaze drones strike near Kyiv

 Ukrainian officials said Thursday that Iranians in Russian-occupied territories of Ukraine were training Russians how to use the Shahed-136 systems, which can conduct air-to-surface attacks, electronic warfare and targeting.
 Their deployment may indicate the Russian military is running out of its own drones.

-Ukraine's air force command said Thursday its air defense shot down six Iranian drones from over the Odesa and Mykolaiv regions during the night.
+Ukraine's air force command said Thursday its air defence shot down six Iranian drones from over the Odesa and Mykolaiv regions during the night.

 "All the organisers and perpetrators of the terrorist attacks must be found; those who resist must be destroyed," State Duma speaker Vyacheslav Volodin wrote on Telegram.